zxcvbn

 The drum is designed to easily slice and truncate audio.
 This clade is special in that it does note use note or chord syntax, but it uses hex syntax which defines the position of the slice (0-f).

 The slices can be moved around in the sample screen which can be accessed by pressing tab.
 In this screen you can select slices with shift + left/right and adjust them with left or right.
+After adjusting slices you can save them by using the ctrl + s combination.
 You can zoom in with up or down.
 You can easily import samples.
 Samples are added simply by using the ctrl + o combination.
 Slices can be deleted with the delete key.
 See all the invocations in the sample invocations.

 The drum clade also features a additive synthesizer kick drum that can be integrated into the slices.
 The kick drum parameters are in PARAMS > KICK.
 This drum synth can be activated on any slice by going to a slice in the sample view mode and turning E1 to change the volume of the kick to something > -48 dB.